Paraphrasing vs Coreferring: Two Sides of the Same Coin: Background and Motivation

-There are 3 main approaches for identifying and collecting predicate paraphrases.
-The first approach considers a pair of predicate templates as paraphrases if the distributions of their argument instantiation are similar in pairs.
-For instance, in ``[a$_0$] quit from [a$_1$]'', [a$_0$] contains people names while [a$_1$] contains job titles.
-A semantically-similar template like ``[a$_0$] resign from [a$_1$]'' is expected to have similar argument distributions \cite{Lin2001DIRTD, berant2012global}.
-The second approach, \emph{backtranslation}, is applied in a general paraphrasing setup and not specifically to predicates.
-The idea is that if two English phrases translate to the same term in a foreign language, across multiple foreign languages, it indicates that they are paraphrases.
-This approach was first suggested by \newcite{barzilay-mckeown-2001-extracting}, later adapted to the large PPDB resource \cite{ganitkevitch2013ppdb}, and also works well with neural machine translation \cite{mallinson-etal-2017-paraphrasing}.
+Paraphrases are differing textual realizations of the same meaning \cite{ganitkevitch2013ppdb}, typically phrases or sentences \cite{dolan2005microsoft}.
+A prominent approach for identifying and collecting paraphrases, \emph{backtranslation}, assumes that if two (say) English phrases translate to the same term in a foreign language, across multiple foreign languages, this indicates that these two phrases are paraphrases.
+This approach was first suggested by \newcite{barzilay-mckeown-2001-extracting}, later adapted to acquire the large PPDB resource \cite{ganitkevitch2013ppdb}, and was also shown to work well with neural machine translation \cite{mallinson-etal-2017-paraphrasing}.

-Finally, the third approach, on which we focus in this paper, leverages multiple news documents discussing the same event.
-The underlying assumption is that such redundant texts may refer to the same entities or events using lexically-divergent mentions, and such co-referring mentions are considered paraphrases.
-Most work used this approach to extract sentential paraphrases.
+\paragraph{Paraphrase Identification through Event Coreference.} An alternative approach for paraphrase identification, on which we focus in this paper, leverages multiple news documents discussing the same event.
+The underlying assumption is that such redundant texts may refer to the same entities or events using lexically-divergent mentions.
+Co-referring mentions are identified heuristically and extracted as candidate paraphrases.
 When long documents are used, the first step in this approach is to align each pair of documents by sentences.
-This is done by finding sentences with shared named entities \cite{shinyama2002automatic}, lexical overlap \cite{barzilay-lee-2003-learning,shinyama-sekine-2006-preemptive} and aligning pairs of predicates or arguments \cite{zhang2013harvesting,recasens-etal-2013-referent}.
+This was done by finding sentences with shared named entities \cite{shinyama2002automatic} or lexical overlap \cite{barzilay-lee-2003-learning,shinyama-sekine-2006-preemptive}, and by aligning pairs of predicates or arguments \cite{zhang2013harvesting,recasens-etal-2013-referent}.
+In more recent work, \newcite{xu2014extracting} and \newcite{lan-etal-2017-continuously} extracted sentential paraphrases from Twitter by heuristically matching pairs of tweets discussing the same topic.

-More recent work uses news headlines from Twitter.
-Such texts are concise due to Twitter's character limit of 280 characters. \newcite{xu2014extracting} extracted sentential paraphrases by finding pairs of tweets with a shared anchor word that discusses the same ``trending topic''. \newcite{lan-etal-2017-continuously} extracted pairs of tweets that link to the same URL.

-Finally, Chirps \cite{shwartz-etal-2017-acquiring}, which we used in this paper, focused on predicate paraphrases, and has collected more than 5 million distinct pairs over the last 3 years.
-During its collection, Chirps retrieves tweets linking to news websites, and aim to match between tweets that refer to the same event.
-It extracts predicate-argument tuples from them and considers as paraphrases pairs of predicates that appeared on tweets posted on the same day and whose arguments are heuristically matched.